• Skip to primary navigation

 Ingredients

-• 1 ½ sticks unsalted butter room temperature
+• 1 ½ sticks unsalted butter, room temperature

 • 1 ¼ cup granulated sugar

-• 3 eggs room temperature
+• 3 eggs, room temperature

-• 1 teaspoon baking powder
+• 1 tsp baking powder

 • 1 ½ cup all-purpose flour

-• 4 apples cored, peeled and sliced into wedges
+• 4 apples, cored, peeled and sliced into wedges

-• 2 teaspoon cinnamon for apples
+• 2 tsp cinnamon, for apples

-• 5 teaspoon sugar for apples
+• 5 tsp sugar, for apples

-• silvered almonds for decorating
+• silvered almonds, for decorating

 Instructions